hanumantmule/Email_Classification/README.md

 ## Classification Results

-Till now We have assesed the model using two classifiers, Support vector machine and Naive Bayes algorithms.
+We have assesed the model using two classifiers, Support vector machine and Naive Bayes algorithms.
 Entire dataset contain 3672 ham emails and 1499 spam emails.
 The test set (which is distinct from the train and validation sets used to develop the model) was composed of 742 spam and 293 Ham emails.